New British Architecture

 By Robert Maxwell

 The 1950’s saw a significant change in the direction of British architecture.
 For several decades it had looked like the poor relation of the Modern Movement.
-Then, to the general reaction against rationalist architecture it contributed an essential ingredient: Brutalism.
+Then, to the general reaction against rationalist architecture it contributed an essential ingredient: concrete.
+BRUTALISM was born.

 Publication date: 1972